Doctor of Philosophy in Computer Science

 Now, years of research can be completed in just months.
 There’s a growing need for computer scientists who can collaborate with other domains and also research ways to improve the networks, the operating systems, and the multitude of devices that are integrated into our daily lives.

 Our PhD in Computer Science degree program prepares students for a career in research and/or teaching by providing the necessary course work and collaborative environment for both supervised and independent research.
 Our PhD students are researching mobile apps to help improve the science of learning, building operating systems for high performance computers, addressing security and privacy from a data-oriented perspective, improving computer performance, and more.

-You’ll have the opportunity to take part in the diverse faculty research collaborations with other departments and programs within the University such as the Learning Research and Development Center, the Intelligent Systems Program, the Telecommunications Program of the School of Information Sciences, the School of Engineering, and the School of Medicine.
+You’ll have the opportunity to take part in the diverse faculty research collaborations with other departments and programs within the University such as the Learning Research and Development Center, the School of Engineering, and the School of Medicine.

 A substantial level of sponsored research has been achieved thereby providing financial support for many graduate students in the form of research assistantships.

 A total of 72 credits of formal course work, independent study, directed study, and/or dissertation research is required.
 All students seeking the PhD degree in Computer Science must engage in a minimum of one term of full time graduate study by the end of the term in which the comprehensive examination (see Section 3.5) is taken.

-Defense and Dissertation: Submit an approved dissertation to the A&S Dean a minimum of 8 months after passing the proposal.
+Defense and Dissertation: Submit an approved dissertation to the Dean a minimum of 8 months after passing the proposal.

 |Preliminary Exam||Must be passed within 2 regular terms after full status admission.|